The Nebraska Attorney General's Youth Conference

 Nebraska Missing Children’s Day Poster Contest

-Each year, the Nebraska Attorney General’s Office invites 5th graders from across the state to participate in a poster competition.
-The posters raise awareness of missing children and remind parents, guardians, and caregivers to make the safety of their children a priority.
+Each year, in recognition of National Missing Children’s Day, the Nebraska Attorney General’s Office invites 5th graders from across the state to participate in a poster competition.
+The winner of the state competition will be submitted to a national competition with the U.S. Department of Justice.

-Artwork by Shelby Steele of North Platte, Nebraska
+Artwork by Ian Haremza of North Platte, Nebraska